numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 ## Allowed Lateness

-By default, a late message will be dropped if the window has already been closed, but sometimes user may want to accept late messages.
-Therefore, we support the `allowedLateness` feature for the reduce operations to allow late data to be processed by slowing the down the close-of-book operation of the desired reduce vertex.
-Late data will be included for the reduce operation as long as the late data is not later than `(CurrentWatermark - AllowedLateness)`.
-Each reduce vertex can have its own `allowedLateness`.
+`allowedLateness` flag on the Reduce vertex that will allow late data to be processed by slowing the down the close-of-book operation of the Reduce vertex.
+Late data will be included for the Reduce operation as long as the late data is not later than `(CurrentWatermark - AllowedLateness)`.
+Without `allowedLateness`, late data will be rejected and will not be included in the Reduce operation.
+Each Reduce vertex can have its own `allowedLateness`.

 ```yaml